Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 Neural Types in NeMo ASR
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Additionally, NeMo Models and Neural Modules come with Neural Type checking.
+NeMo Models and Neural Modules come with Neural Type checking.
 Neural type checking is extremely useful when combining many different neural network architectures for a production-grade application.